MLOps workflows on Azure Databricks

 This architecture supports automatic retraining using the same model training pipeline above.
 Databricks recommends beginning with scheduled, periodic retraining and moving to triggered retraining when needed.

 • Scheduled.
 If new data is available on a regular basis, you can create a scheduled job to run the model training code on the latest available data.
-See Trigger types for Databricks Jobs
+See Automating jobs with schedules and triggers

 • Triggered.
 If the monitoring pipeline can identify model performance issues and send alerts, it can also trigger retraining.
 For example, if the distribution of incoming data changes significantly or if the model performance degrades, automatic retraining and redeployment can boost model performance with minimal human intervention.
 This can be achieved through a SQL alert to check whether a metric is anomalous (for example, check drift or model quality against a threshold).
 The alert can be configured to use a webhook destination, which can subsequently trigger the training workflow.